 Colorado has made $1.9 trillion dollars from these dispossessed lands, which includes earnings from recreation, timber, mineral extraction, and real estate.
 The TREC commission thinks there should be some recognition, and compensation, to tribes for land rights they never consented to giving up.

-Starting in the late 18th century, a series of legislations established that settlers could not purchase land in the Colorado territory, but many settlers did so anyway, buying land from territorial governments and effectively excluding the tribes from the process.
-The report names Denver, Boulder, Colorado Springs, and Pueblo as illegally established on unceded Native lands.
+Starting in the late 18th century, a series of legislative decisions established that settlers could not purchase land in the Colorado territory, but many settlers did so anyway, buying land from territorial governments and effectively excluding the tribes from the process.
+The report names Boulder, Colorado Springs, Denver, and Pueblo as illegally established on unceded Native lands.
 The United States was supposed to protect land belonging to tribes, but as settlers were drawn to the area via the gold rush, the United States failed to protect the land and eventually stopped trying, according to the report.

 In the mid 1800s, tribes were often removed from their land under the threat of violence, or coerced into signing treaties under duress to make room for more settlers, who were interested in the newly established Colorado Territory.
 But the tribes were never fairly compensated.